Erectile Dysfunction in the Older Patient

 Erectile dysfunction (ED) is the inability to have or maintain an erection sufficient for sexual intercourse.
 While uncommon in young men, ED becomes more frequent with increasing age.
 At age 50, only about 5% of healthy men report ED.
 By age 70, ED is reported in 25% of healthy men, and at age 80 the rate is over 60%.
 While the prevalence and severity of ED increases with age, sexual desire often remains unchanged.
 ED is a source of stress for many older adult men and can have negative effects on mood, depression, and overall quality of life.
 Despite the high prevalence, it often goes unrecognized.
 Studies show more than half of men do not discuss ED with their health care provider, and an even higher percentage do not receive treatment.
 The health care provider’s role in facilitating this conversation is crucial.

-Considerably higher rates of ED are found in men with neurological and vascular problems.
+Considerably higher rates of erectile dysfunction are found in men with neurological and vascular problems.
 ED is most commonly traced to one of five etiologies: medication-related, neurological, vascular, hormonal, or psychological (Table 1).
 Many medications have been linked to ED, and drug side-effects are thought to be responsible for up to 20% of cases.
 Nerve damage from diabetes mellitus can cause ED, as can local damage to the pudendal nerve that sometimes occurs with chronic pressure from activities such as long-distance bicycle riding.
 Decreased arterial flow from vascular illness can also lead to ED, as can hormonal imbalance, and an array of psychological issues including anxiety, stress, depression, mental illness, or dementia.

-Table 1.
-Main Causes of Erectile Dysfunction
+|Table 1.
+Main Causes of Erectile Dysfunction|

 History A thorough medical, sexual, and psychosocial history should be performed, aimed at identifying any modifiable risk factors.
 These include cardiovascular disease, diabetes, hypertension, hypothyroidism, cigarette smoking, alcohol, obesity, sedentary lifestyle.
-Medication lists should be reviewed and updated, as ED can often be related to medication side effects (Table 2).
+Medication lists should be reviewed and updated, as erectile dysfunction can often be related to medication side effects (Table 2).
 Loss of libido can suggest either androgen deficiency or a psychological cause.
 Asking about nocturnal erections provides important information.
 The ability to develop a nocturnal erection suggests that the neurovascular function is intact and that the inability to have erections may be psychological.

 Physical Examination Look for signs of vascular disease (check peripheral pulses and pedal hair), androgen deficiency (testicular atrophy or loss of secondary sex characteristics), or abnormal neurological function (poor rectal tone or an abnormal bulbocavernosus reflex).
 Also check for fibrous plaques in the penile shaft (Peyronie’s Disease), as these may contribute to erectile dysfunction.